What Do You Need To Help You Feel Successful?

 Breastfeeding Support From The Start

-Breastfeeding Support
+Breastfeeding Support - $400

 As a Certified Lactation Counselor, I serve local families who desire a breastfeeding relationship with their baby.
 As a professional lactation support person, I am here to support your goals in breastfeeding, without judgement.
-Success happens by reaching your breastfeeding goals, without discomfort, disappointment, or struggle.
+Success happens by reaching your breastfeeding goals, without discomfort, disappointment, or unnecessary struggle.

 A visit takes about 1 1/2 to 2 hours, during which time we will talk about your birth, your breastfeeding journey thus far, and your goals, It is important to do a flange fitting so you can maximize the effectiveness of your pump.
 We can even put the pump together, and teach you how to use it before you deliver.
+The cost of your prenatal visit is often covered under your out of network benefits with submission of the Super Bill given after our breastfeeding preparation and counseling session.

 During our visit, we will go over a the steps to achieving a proper latch, create a plan for continued breastfeeding, and make referrals to other professionals if that is necessary.
 As a CLC, I can recommend trusted professionals who are qualified to diagnose and treat torticollis, tongue-tie release, and other common newborn complications with breastfeeding.